 Vertigo, Vestibular Rehabilitation Therapy

 Vestibular Rehabilitation Therapy (VRT) is an exercise-based program for reducing the symptoms of disequilibrium and dizziness associated with vestibular problems like vertigo.
-ReLiva Physiotherapy provides vestibular rehabilitation with a neuro-otological approach for managing such symptoms at its clinics in Navi Mumbai and Thane.
+ReLiva Physiotherapy provides vestibular rehabilitation with a neuro-otological approach for managing such symptoms at its Physiotherapy clinics across Mumbai, Navi Mumbai, Thane and Pune.

 VRT is an alternative treatment involving specific exercises that can eliminate or significantly reduce symptoms of vertigo by promoting central nervous system compensation for inner-ear deficits.
-The program is designed to achieve these goals:
+VRT is an effective treatment for people with chronic vestibular neuronitis.
+VRT attempts to "retrain" your brain and nervous system to compensate for the abnormal signals coming from your vestibular system.
+The program is designed to achieve the following goals:

 Typically the VRT would include: